a00908270/masterthesis/thesis.md

 ### Fabric8

 *Fabric8* packs the generated executables from the build process into a *Docker* container that can run in a *Kubernetes* cluster.
-The process is described in detail in section TODO

 ##### Used in following services: